aforward9600/pokemonpalette/README.md

   - zero-power buffing/debuffing moves are randomly discouraged 50% of the time to let ai always have a damage option
   - OHKO moves are heavily discouraged if the ai pkmn is slower than the player pkmn (they would never hit)
   - Static damage moves are randomly preferenced 25% of the time to spice things up
+  - Thunder Wave is not used against immune types

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - 25% chance to switch if active pkmn is below 1/3 HP